percona/pmm-doc/docs/setting-up/server/ha.md

 ### Setup two nodes

-Following instructions are done on both nodes.
+The following instructions are done on both nodes.

 Install packages and enable services:
 ```sh